Tomiscout/Lenovo-Legion-5-Pro-Linux-guide/README.md

 ```

+### 5.4 Optional solution (don't recommend)
-**Optional solution (dont recommend):** You can also directly create new resolution mode in the grub/systemd-boot.
+ You can also directly create new resolution mode in the grub/systemd-boot.
 You should't use this if EDID method works.

 - systemd-boot: